Peter Beardsley: Newcastle United

-Beardsley signed for Newcastle for a fee of £150,000, although when they had let him go earlier they could have signed him for nothing.
-He made his debut for the Magpies the day after he signed, 24 September, in the 1–1 Division 2 draw with Barnsley at Oakwell.
+On 23 September 1983, Beardsley signed for Second Division Newcastle United for a fee of £150,000.
+He made his debut for the Magpies a day later in the 1–1 draw with Barnsley at Oakwell.
 Beardsley was an instant hit with the Newcastle supporters, scoring and setting up spectacular goals.
 He went on to celebrate promotion with his teammates, who were captained by Kevin Keegan in his final season as a player.
 They finished in the final promotion spot behind winners Chelsea and runners-up Sheffield Wednesday.
 He scored 20 league goals that season and formed an exciting strike partnership with former England striker Keegan, who had also won major honours with Liverpool.
 Beardsley scored his first goal for the Magpies on 19 October 1983 in their 2–0 victory over Cardiff City at Ninian Park.
 His first goals at St James' Park came in Newcastle's next fixture, against Manchester City.
 United beat City 5–0 and Beardsley scored his first ever hat-trick.

 In his first season in the First Division, Beardsley scored 17 goals in 38 league games as Newcastle finished in 14th position.
 These included a hat-trick on New Year's Day in a 3–1 home win over local rivals Sunderland, who finished the season relegated.

-During the following campaign he played in all of Newcastle's 42 league matches, scoring 19 goals.
+During the following campaign, he played in all of Newcastle's 42 league matches, scoring 19 goals.
 In one fixture against West Ham United, Beardsley ended the game as a stand-in goalkeeper.
 The game ended in an 8–1 defeat for Newcastle, with Beardsley conceding the last three goals.

-After returning from the 1986 World Cup, Beardsley helped a struggling Newcastle to avoid relegation in the 1986–87 season, eventually finishing 17th.
+After returning from the 1986 FIFA World Cup, Beardsley helped a struggling Newcastle to avoid relegation in the 1986–87 season, eventually finishing 17th.
 He scored just five goals in 36 appearances that season, winning a further six caps for his country, before Liverpool manager Kenny Dalglish made a national record £1.9 million offer to Newcastle for Beardsley's services.
 Manager Willie McFaul accepted the offer and Beardsley was on his way to Merseyside after four seasons on Tyneside which had brought a total of a 61 goals (all in the league), his transfer completed on 14 July 1987.

 12 years later, Manchester United manager Alex Ferguson revealed in his autobiography that he had made a £2 million bid for Beardsley, but McFaul had rejected the offer and told him that he wouldn't sell the player even if Ferguson offered £3 million.